Interviewed by Elliott Hulse

 By On January 3, 2011 2 Comments

-He’s right across the pond from Elliott and I. We call Tampa Bay the pond, so in reality his gym Elite Strength and Conditioning is a quick 20-minute drive from Elliott’s gym Strength Camp.
+I call Tampa Bay the pond, so in reality his gym Elite Strength and Conditioning is a quick 20-minute drive from my gym, Strength Camp.

-Now Chandler initially contacted Elliott and I because he ‘s a big fan of Lean Hybrid Muscle training and has been using the workout system to train high school and college athletes at his gym.
+Now Chandler initially contacted me because he ‘s a big fan of Lean Hybrid Muscle training and has been using the workout system to train high school and college athletes at his gym.

-In fact, he’s been testing out our new Lean Hybrid Muscle Reloaded program with some “Guinea Pigs” at his facility.
+In fact, he’s been testing out my new Lean Hybrid Muscle Reloaded program with some “Guinea Pigs” at his facility.

-Ya this is something we’ve been hinting about in our emails lately but we’re not quite ready to let the cat out of the bag yet.
-We’ll have some data for you in a few weeks and let you know what the scoop is, don’t worry.
+Ya this is something I’ve been hinting about in my emails lately but I’m not quite ready to let the cat out of the bag yet.
+I’ll have some data for you in a few weeks and let you know what the scoop is, don’t worry.
 So far the results have been pretty insane, but more on that later.

 Right now I want to hook you up with an pdf and mp3 interview with Chandler Marchman, CSCS.